What is Entity Framework?

 PM>Add-Migration comment

-The configuration is come to in picture when we enable migration it will create a configuration file.
+The configuration is come into in picture when we enable migration it will create a configuration file.

 Configuration command use when we are dealing with multiple DBContext just like below